 The frequency of the need for this creativity is due to the broad range of users in the Park and their sensitivity to preservation of visual character.
-Outside of Park. typical slope treatments might be visible only from a distance and at high speed and of little concern to the traveling through. user However, the Adirondacks are experienced more directly, from a wider range of vantage points and by a wider range of users who are present specifically for the aesthetic and "forever wild" experience (e.g. motorists who are primarily tourists, fall color enthusiasts. cyclists.
+Outside of the Park. typical slope treatments might be visible only from a distance and at high speed and of little concern to the traveling through. user However, the Adirondacks are experienced more directly, from a wider range of vantage points and by a wider range of users who are present specifically for the aesthetic and "forever wild" experience (e.g. motorists who are primarily tourists, fall color enthusiasts, cyclists, pedestrians, hikers, climbers, campers, boaters, fishermen and townspeople).